Morning Star (British newspaper): Second World War

 When Germany invaded the Soviet Union in Operation Barbarossa in June 1941, the situation changed; British Communists became fervent supporters of the war.
 For the rest of the war, the paper was a strong supporter of the British war effort, and campaigned to organise a "Second Front" in Europe to assist the Soviet Union.
 The government's ban on the Daily Worker was lifted in September 1942, following a campaign supported by Hewlett Johnson, the Dean of Canterbury, and Professor J. B. S. Haldane.
 A "Lift the ban" conference at Central Hall, Westminster on 21 March 1942 was attended by over 2,000 delegates.
 A key part of the campaign was to secure Labour Party support (Herbert Morrison was a fierce opponent of the Daily Worker).
-On 26 May 1942, after a heated debate, the Labour Party carried a resolution declaring the Government must lift the ban on the Daily Worker.
+On 26 May 1942, after a heated debate, the Labour Party carried a resolution declaring the government must lift the ban on the Daily Worker.

 The Daily Worker welcomed the dropping of the atomic bomb on Hiroshima, editorialising "The employment of the new weapon on a substantial scale should expedite the surrender of Japan".
 The paper also applauded the bombing of Nagasaki, and called for the use of additional atomic bombs against the Japanese.

 The People's Press Printing Society was formed just after the war in 1945.
-The Society's purpose was to raise money for the paper under a co-operative ownership model, and it quickly attracted support from the labour movement.
+The society's purpose was to raise money for the paper under a co-operative ownership model, and it quickly attracted support from the labour movement.
 By January 1946 it had 10,000 individual members, as well as organisational membership from 186 trade union bodies and 17 other co-operatives.
-One month later, in February 1946, a large rally was organised at the Albert Hall, the Daily Worker which was then owned by Keable Press Ltd on behalf of the Communist Party of Great Britain, was sold to the People's Press Printing Society for a single shilling.
+One month later, in February 1946, a large rally was organised at the Royal Albert Hall, the Daily Worker which was then owned by Keable Press Ltd on behalf of the Communist Party of Great Britain, was sold to the People's Press Printing Society for a single shilling.